lukexi/rumpus/RUMPUS_PROGRAMMING_GUIDE.md

 To return to the **Scene Loader**, click the green orb that appears at the bottom of the wand when holding the App Button with your other hand.

+You can create your own scene by clicking the "New Scene" orb in the **Scene Loader**.
+Scenes are persistent, so you can build arrangements and revist them later.

 To learn to edit and create your own objects, see _RUMPUS PROGRAMMING GUIDE_ below.

 ### RUMPUS MULTIPLAYER